AI4ScienceConf/AI4ScienceConf.github.io/source/cfs.md

 ---
 ## CAIS 2025 symposium committee
-The CAIS 2025 symposium committee will commit to providing support for each symposium and coordinate all symposium events.
-Here are our members you can reach out via email.
+The CAIS 2025 symposia committee will commit to providing support for each symposium and coordinate all symposium events.
+Here are our members you can reach out via email: [cais-symposium-committee@googlegroups.com](mailto:cais-symposium-committee@googlegroups.com).
 (Please also label “CAIS 2025 Symposia” in the title)

-Chair: Lixue Cheng (Microsoft Research AI for Science Lab); [sherrylixuecheng@gmail.com](mailto:sherrylixuecheng@gmail.com)
+**Chair**: Lixue Cheng (Microsoft Research AI for Science Lab) [sherrylixuecheng@gmail.com](mailto:sherrylixuecheng@gmail.com); Flaviu Cipcigan (IBM Research Europe - UK) []()

 ---